mjaysonnn/SpotVerse/running_scripts/README.md

      ```bash
      aws configure
      ```
-   - Make sure the credentials provided have the necessary permissions.
+   - Ensure that the provided credentials have the necessary permissions.

 2. **Required AWS Services**:
    - You will need access to the following AWS services: